 Here are more facts about HPV that you might not know.

 There are more than 100 types of HPV, and about 40 of those can be spread through direct sexual contact to the genital area as well as the mouth and throat.
 HPV is the most common sexually transmitted virus in the United States, and it has been associated with cancer and genital warts.

 Different strains of HPV cause different types of cancer.

 Of the 100 strains of HPV, 12 have been identified as high risk for causing cancer in some people.
-HPV 16 and 18 are believed to cause about 70% of cervical cancers, and five other strains are linked to another 20% of cervical cancers.
+HPV 16 and 18 are believed to cause about 70 percent of cervical cancers, and five other strains are linked to another 20 percent of cervical cancers.

 Some physicians offer an HPV test with a routine Pap test.
 The Pap test identifies abnormal cells in the cervix, and the HPV test identifies high-risk strains of HPV in the cervix that can lead to cancer.

 But while HPV is most commonly associated with cervical cancer, high-risk strains of HPV can lead to other types of cancer in both men and women, including cancers in the vagina, vulva, penis, anus, rectum and oropharynx (throat).
 There is currently no screening available to detect HPV that leads to those cancers.